elixirschool/elixirschool/en/lessons/libraries/distillery.md

 See more about shell_scripts from Distillery [here](https://hexdocs.pm/distillery/extensibility/shell_scripts.html)

-Finally, in your `rel/config.exs` file, add the following to your `rel/config.exs` file
+Finally, add the following to your `rel/config.exs` file
 ```
 release :book_app do
   ...